MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-add-users.md

 ## Make sure MFA is enabled

+If your tenant was created on or after October 22, 2019, security defaults might be enabled in your tenant.
+The following procedure can be used to confirm or enable security defaults.

+> [!IMPORTANT]
-You must be a Security Administrator, Conditional Access administrator, or Global Administrator to perform this task.
+> You must be a Security Administrator, Conditional Access administrator, or Global Administrator to perform this task.

 1. Go to the Azure portal ([https://portal.azure.com/](https://portal.azure.com/)) and sign in.